tobob/just-walking/content/blog/20200212/index.md

 finishPoint: nice sample
 ---

--Maybe this is some kind of middle-age crisis?
+- Maybe this is some kind of middle-age crisis?
--Maybe I need someplace on the Internet that is mine only?
+- Maybe I need someplace on the Internet that is mine only?
--Maybe I need to gather somewhere all my trips and photos?
+- Maybe I need to gather somewhere all my trips and photos?
--Maybe I want to tell you a story about the mountains?
+- Maybe I want to tell you a story about the mountains?

 Duno